evkx/evkx.github.io/content/models/volkswagen/id.5/ID.5_GTX_4MOTION_GEN1/_index.md

 ## User interface and control

-Volkswagen ID.5 GTX 4MOTION has twin screens with information for the driver and passengers.
+Two different screen setups are available on the Volkswagen ID.5 GTX 4MOTION (GEN1).

+The standard layout has the following configuration.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen on the steering column  is 5 inches large.
-The touch screen on the dashboard's center  is 12,9 inches large.
+The touch screen on the dashboard's center  is 10 inches large.

+The optional  layout has the following configuration.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
+The  screen on the steering column  is 5 inches large.
+The touch screen on the dashboard's center  is 12 inches large and has a 1920 x 869 pixels resolution.

-{{< sitefiguresized thumb="models/volkswagen/id.5/id.5_gtx_4motion/screens_1_st.jpg" title="Volkswagen ID.5 GTX 4MOTION" width="3000" height="2000"  >}}
+{{< sitefiguresized thumb="models/volkswagen/id.5/id.5_gtx_4motion_gen1/screens_1_st.jpg" title="Volkswagen ID.5 GTX 4MOTION (GEN1)" width="3000" height="2000"  >}}

 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.

 ## Infotainment

-You can choose between two sound systems on the Volkswagen ID.5 GTX 4MOTION.
+You can choose between two sound systems on the Volkswagen ID.5 GTX 4MOTION (GEN1).
 With the Sound system, you get six speakers with a max system output of 140 watts.
 With the Volkswagen Soundsystem, you get six speakers with a max system output of 450 watts.

 In addition, with the optional in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Volkswagen ID.5 GTX 4MOTION supports Android Auto and Apple CarPlay.
+Furthermore, the Volkswagen ID.5 GTX 4MOTION (GEN1) supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 4 USB-C connections as standard.
 ## Lights